j23414/mango-user-guide/quickstart.md

 Use the **Roller Ball** on your mouse (or two finger swipe on a trackpad) to zoom in and out of the graph.

-Making sure one of the graphs is selected
+Making sure one of the graphs is selected (the tab label will be bolded) use the **arrow keys** on your keyboard to move the graph left, right, up and down.

+Next, **Right click** on one of the displayed graphs.
+The graph should start to move where connected nodes moving closer together and disconnected nodes moving farther apart.
+This is the **force-directed layout** algorithm.